 Social and Human Services Diploma

-The Social and Human Services Diploma is a document that asserts that a student has completed some of the main course of study, a few classes, or a set of experiences within the human services field.
+The Social and Human Services Diploma is a document that asserts that a student has completed some of the main courses of study, a few classes, or a set of experiences within the human services field.
 The Diploma is earned in pursuit of the A.A.S. degree program.

 Specific Requirements